 From regular volunteering hours to special events such as Family Farm Days, the Cultivating for Community initiative has opportunities for individuals and groups to volunteer on a one-time or regular basis.

-To sign-up, please visit the main volunteer page, where you can view the schedule of available opportunities and Food Bank volunteer orientation and policies.
+To sign-up, please visit our volunteer page, where you can view the schedule of available opportunities and Food Bank volunteer training.

-If you have further questions, please contact Alex Santiago at alexs@foodbankwma.org.
+If you have further questions, please contact Amanda Reynolds at amandar@foodbankwma.org.

 Family Farm Days

-The Food Bank Farm and Kestrel Land Trust will be hosting Family Farm Days throughout the growing season!
-Families will learn about regenerative farming practices and The Food Bank’s to mission feed our neighbors in need and lead the community to end hunger.
-Volunteer activities include planting seedlings, maintaining farm beds, harvesting, and taking a nature walk on our 142 acre farm in Hadley.
+The Food Bank Farm and Kestrel Land Trust will be hosting a Family Farm Day this growing season!
+Families will learn about regenerative farming practices and the Food Bank’s mission.
+Volunteer activities include planting seedlings, building farm beds, and taking a nature walk on our 142-acre farm in Hadley.